 What safety precautions are being taken at the courthouse to protect jurors?

-Safety precautions may vary by courthouse / facility.
+All persons who are in a court facility are required to wear a face covering while they are in common areas or when interacting with others.
 Steps are being taken to clean facilities frequently according to CDC guidelines and to create an environment conducive to social distancing.
-Court staff is encouraged to wear masks and wash hands frequently.
-Some courthouses are taking temperatures and requiring the public to wear a cloth face covering.
-Plexiglass has been installed in some courthouses to serve as a barrier.
-The Chief Justice of the Supreme Court of North Carolina has directed that hand sanitizer be made available, at a minimum, at all entrances to court facilities.
+Court staff is also encouraged to wash hands frequently.
+Some counties have installed plexiglass to serve as a barrier and are taking temperatures of anyone who enters the court facility.
+The Chief Justice has directed that hand sanitizer be made available, at a minimum, at all entrances to court facilities.
 Jury selection and / or trials may be held in a different location if the courthouse or courtroom cannot safely accommodate social distancing for jurors.

 Notices have been posted at the entrance to each court facility directing that any person who has likely been exposed to COVID-19 should not enter the courthouse.
 Attorneys and other persons who do not have business in a courthouse should not enter a courthouse, and those who do have business in a courthouse should not prolong their visit once their business has concluded.
 Attorneys are strongly encouraged to submit filings by mail rather than in person.

 I am considered a high-risk individual for COVID-19 and I have been summoned for jury service.
 Do I have to appear?

 Contact the clerk of superior court in the county where you have been summoned for juror excuse policy information.

 I live with a person / I am a caretaker for a person who is a high-risk individual for COVID-19 and I have been summoned for jury service.
 Do I have to appear?